 SB 553 is law.
 Is your California portfolio compliant?

-Every California employer is now required to have a workplace violence prevention plan — including an alarm system for staff working alone.
+Every California employer is now required to have a Workplace Violence Prevention Plan — with employee training and a violent incident log.
 Here's what's actually required, what's at stake, and how to audit your portfolio in 10 minutes.

 SB 553 in plain English

-What the law requires, what gets multifamily operators caught off guard, and what a compliant alarm system looks like in practice.
+What the law requires, what gets multifamily operators caught off guard, and how to operationalize your plan in practice.

 The three core requirements